TomMcFarlane97/StreetGroupTechTest/public/endpoints.md

 ## Routes
 ### /api/home-owners
 - Valid methods POST
-- Required only a CSV to be sent in the request
+- Required only a CSV to be sent in the request with the key of `homeowners`

 #### Headers that must be set